marekbrze/categorized-raycast-extensions/README.md

 [SwitchHosts](https://www.raycast.com/tiancheng92/switchhosts) by tiancheng92 - An extension for hosts management & switching

-[System Information](https://www.raycast.com/Visual-Studio-Coder/system-information) by Visual-Studio-Coder - Gives you quick access to your system information so that you never have to open System Settings.
+[System Information](https://www.raycast.com/Visual-Studio-Coder/system-information) by Visual-Studio-Coder - Quick access to your system information so you never have to open System Settings.

 [Temporary Email](https://www.raycast.com/natterstefan/temporary-email) by natterstefan - Quickly and easily create a temporary email.